pkp/articleImporter/README.md

 A file named cover.tiff, cover.tif, cover.jpeg, cover.jpg or cover.png may be placed in the `issue#` folder, and will become the issue cover image if present.

 When importing JATS, the original metadata XML will be added as a production ready file, and dependent files extracted from the JATS (via `asset` or `graphic` elements) will be appended to the submission if the files exist in the folder.
+The plugin will also generate a HTML version of the JATS file and create a galley for it, unless you opt-out.

 Example structure:
 ```tree-view